• Skip to main content

 Where to eat in Hong Kong

-Hong Kong restaurants have it all, from casual to those with Michelin stars.
+Hong Kong restaurants have everything from casual to those with Michelin stars.
 While we focused on restaurants that could handle my restrictive diet, Jeff didn’t miss the opportunity to try Hong Kong street food.

 While I am sure there are plenty of other options in the city, here is where we ate.
+Unfortunately, some of them are no longer around.
 They are all delicious, all offer gluten and dairy-free options, and all were recommended by the hotel’s concierge:

 Getting around Hong Kong